10sr/git-command-el/README.md

 Usage
 -----

-This package provide only one user command:
+This package provides only one user command:

     M-x git-command